 KOREBAJU, WHILE THE EARTH REMAINS

-In 2018, linguist Jenifer Vega and Colombian artist César Cuspoca spent a month among the Korebaju people, accompanied by a production team.
+In 2018, linguist Jenifer Vega and Colombian artist César Cuspoca, spent a month among the Korebaju people, accompanied by a production team.
 The Korebaju (meaning “Children of the Earth”) are an indigenous community located in the Caqueta region of Colombia, and whose population is estimated at two thousand.
-Like other communities in the region, they were affected by the exploitation of rubber, minerals and wood which consequently lead to human-forced displacements and environmental damages.
+Like other communities in the region, they have been negatively impacted by the exploitation of rubber, wood and minerals.
+This has consequently lead to human-forced displacements and environmental damage.

-The Korebaju allowed the artist to record sound, video and photographic materials.
-Cuspoca uses these materials subsequently and combines them with elements from the local environment of the exhibition space to create in situ installations.
+The Korebaju allowed the artist to take photographs and make sound and video recordings while present.
+Cuspoca uses these materials and combines them with elements from the local exhibition space to create in situ installations.
 Unlike the classic documentary, César Cuspoca does not aim to tell a story or try to describe the Korebaju people.
-Instead, his thought-provoking installations explore the interconnected stories between Indigenous people and Western civilisations, thereby inviting us to contemplate this relationship.
+Instead, his thought-provoking installations explore the interconnected stories between the Indigenous people and Western civilisations, thereby inviting us to contemplate this relationship.
 Through a poetic gesture, his artworks bring us out of the time, where the borders of langage and territory are disrupted.